These five University of Melbourne courses provide you with real workforce skills

 “I actually call it a three-way partnership,” says Professor Samson.
 “It’s between the University of Melbourne, the participant, and the organisation where you’re employed, which is getting real value.”

-Find out more about the Master of Supply Chain Management.
+Find out more about the Professional Certificate in Supply Chain Management.